Steve Bisciotti: Aerotek lawsuit

 In 2009, Aerotek, the company Bisciotti co-founded, reached a $1.2 million settlement in a class-action lawsuit filed on behalf of more than 1,000 Aerotek workers who worked at a Verizon Internet Services call center in Martinsburg, West Virginia, which was closed in December 2006.
 The company then was sued to settle claims that the workers were not paid in a timely fashion for accrued personal time and were not paid all of the wages that were due in accordance with the West Virginia Wage Payment and Collection Act and Fair Labor Standards Act, according to Berkeley County Circuit Court records.

 Personal life

 Bisciotti is Catholic and a board member for the Associated Catholic Charities and Mother Seton Academy.
 He and his wife Renee (Foote) Bisciotti have two sons.
 The family lives on the Point Field Landing of the Severn River in Maryland.

-In addition to owning the Ravens, valued at $2.7 billion as of 2009; Bisciotti also owns a $20 million yacht named “Winning Drive” and 2 Dassault Falcon private jets.
+Bisciotti owns a $20 million yacht named "Winning Drive" and two Dassault Falcon private jets.